Em (typography)

 An em (from em quadrat) is a unit in the field of typography, equal to the currently specified point size.
 It corresponds to the body height of the typeface.
 For example, one em in a 16-point typeface is 16 points.
 Therefore, this unit is the same for all typefaces at a given point size.

 The em space is one em wide.

 Typographic measurements using this unit are frequently expressed in decimal notation (e.g., 0.7 em) or as fractions of 100 or 1000 (e.g., 70/100 em or 700/1000 em).
-The number of pixels per em varies depending on system.
+The number of pixels per em varies depending on the system.

 History

 A metal sort.
 The line height, c, is the precursor of the em.

 In metal type, the point size (and hence the em, from em quadrat) was equal to the line height of the metal body from which the letter rises.
-In metal type, the physical size of a letter could not normally exceed the em.
+In metal type, the physical size of a letter could not usually exceed the em.

-A digital font's design space in digital type is called the em, which is a grid with arbitrary resolution.
+A digital font's design space is called the em, a grid with arbitrary resolution.
 Scaling the em to a particular point size is how imaging systems—whether for screen or print—work.

 In digital type, the relationship of the height of particular letters to the em is arbitrarily set by the typeface designer.
 However, as a very rough guideline, an "average" font might have a cap height of 70% of the em, and an x-height of 48% of the em.

 Obsolete alternative definition

 The letter M, on the left in Perpetua and on the right in Calisto, inside squares of one em on each side.
 The M in Perpetua does not match the point size of the em.

 In some older texts, but not all, the em is defined, or said to have been defined, as the width of the capital 'M' in the current typeface and point size.
-Possibly, this is because the 'M' (or 'm') sort in such cases cast the full-width of the quad (also known as em quad, mutton quad, or m quadrat); and thus, the width of the sort would equal its point size.
+Possibly this is because the 'M' sort in such cases cast the full-width of the quad (also known as em quad, mutton quad, or m quadrat); and thus, the width of the sort would equal its point size.

-Note however, that in the oldest attested English text from 1683 mentioning em (as m or m quadrat), this alternative definition is not used, and also not in many other older texts.
+Note, however, that in the oldest attested English text from 1683 mentioning em (as m or m quadrat), this alternative definition is not used, and also not in many other older texts.

 CSS

 In Cascading Style Sheets, the em unit is the height of the font in nominal points or inches.
 The actual, physical height of any given portion of the font depends on the user-defined DPI setting, current element font-size, and the particular font being used.

 To make style rules that depend only on the default font size, another unit was developed: the rem.
 The rem «rem unit», or root-em, is the font size of the root element of the document.
-Unlike the em, which may be different for each element, the rem is constant throughout the document.
+Unlike em, which may vary by element, rem is constant throughout the document.